 - In the Chapter 11 reorganization of Hillsborough Holdings Corporation, he acted for tort victims in litigation to impose liability on the parent of the Celotex Corporation under a theory of piercing the corporate veil.

 - He represented a leading financial institution in disputes arising out of the subprime mortgage crisis, including the bankruptcy of a large mortgage loan originator and a controversy between banks concerning alleged mis-selling of a collateralized debt obligation.

 - As a business litigator, Mr. Swett has acted for plaintiffs and defendants in suits involving allegations of fraud, misrepresentation, breach of fiduciary duty, and accounting malpractice, and has represented financial professionals in federal enforcement proceedings.

 - As a tax litigator, he has tried Tax Court cases concerning the allocation of purchase price for a professional sports team and a spouse's claim for relief from her husband's tax liabilities.
 He has litigated a "whipsaw" dispute in which two major corporations vied against one another and the IRS for a large tax benefit.
 He has also conducted tax refund litigation in federal District Court.

 Professional ActivitiesMr.
 Swett has made speeches and presentations on a variety of litigation issues, including challenges to LBOs as fraudulent conveyances, hedge fund redemptions, piercing the corporate veil, limited shareholder liability, corporate governance and conflict of interest, liability in tort for aiding and abetting, and legal and ethical constraints on cross-examination.

 - Recognized as a top lawyer in the 2013 edition of Chambers USA: Bankruptcy/Restructuring

-- Mr. Swett has been awarded the highest peer-review rating ("AV") by Martindale-Hubbell, the national legal directory.
+- Awarded the highest peer-review rating ("AV") by Martindale-Hubbell, the national legal directory.